Troubled Thuringia gets fresh election dates | DW | 21.02.2020

 Politicians from four German political parties in the east German state of Thuringia have chosen new election dates for the state premier and its parliament, during a meeting on Friday.

-Elections for a new state premier will take place on March 4, 2020 and the parliamentary vote will take place on April 25, 2021.
+Elections for a new state premier will take place on March 4, 2020 and a state election will take place on April 25, 2021.

 The center-left Social Democrats (SPD), the Greens, the conservative Christian Democratic Union (CDU) and the hard-left Die Linke (The Left) agreed the dates after a meeting in the state capital Erfurt.